sheila-wang/closet-app/README.md

 # Closet App
-A web app to view an entire closet of clothes, filter by attributes, and decide what to wear in minutes.
+A web app to view an entire closet of clothes, filter by multiple attributes, and decide what to wear in minutes.

 # Web App Snapshot
 ![Web App Snapshot](./server/public/images/webAppSnapshot.jpg)